antonioscalaunina/ANTI-FASc/bin/README.md

  - Hazard: it computes all the possible different rupture areas (according to the previous barycenters selection) in the prescribed magnitude bins

  - PTF: it computes all the scenarios “compatible” with estimation and uncertainty of magnitude and location for a given earthquake

+It can be run either launching the MATLAB script *Rupture_areas_OF.m*, e.g., from a linux terminal typing the command:

+    matlab -nodisplay -nosplash -nodesktop -r "run('Rupture_areas_OF.m'); exit;"    # if you have a licensed version of MATLAB

+or, alternatively, by using the compiled standalone executable as follows:

+    ./run_Rupture_areas_OF.sh /usr/local/MATLAB/MATLAB_Runtime/v99/     #If you have installed MATLAB Runtime

+This code import input information from several configuration files.
+The files *Parameters/input.json* and *Parameters/scaling_relationship.json* must be set by the user (See the examples described in main folder).
+The input files in the folders *Barycenters*, *Connection_cell*, *Mesh/**.inp* and *Matrix_distances* are defined